Whatley-tech/redwrap/README.md

 **Use this at your own risk**

 Before using this feature it is important that you be aware of the rules found in the Reddit API documentation.
 Currently, there is no throttle on the number of requests per min the .all()  method makes.
 It will continue to make requests until it completes, or until Reddit cuts you off.
 Also note that the default limit is set to 100.
-You can change this by adding your own limit query to the request chain, but it isn't recomended.
+You can change this by adding your own limit query to the request chain, but it isn't recommended.
 I would like to expand on this feature in the near future, so please, if you have any feature requests let me know.

 Here is the basic pattern for making multiple requests with redwrap.